olgakostur/Computational-Mathematics/README.md

 # Computational-Mathematics

-This is an individual assesment of Computational Mathematics module.
+This is an individual assesment in Computational Mathematics module.

 The answers and detailed descriptions of the teasks can be found in notebook CM-Nov2010-assessment.ipynb